WayScience/phenotypic_profiling/4.interpret_model/README.md

 - We use [seaborn.heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html) to display the coefficient values for each phenotypic class/feature.
 - We use [seaborn.clustermap](https://seaborn.pydata.org/generated/seaborn.clustermap.html) to display a hierarchically-clustered heatmap of coefficient values for each phenotypic class/feature
 - We use [seaborn.kedeplot](https://seaborn.pydata.org/generated/seaborn.kdeplot.html) to display a density plot of coeffiecient values for each phenotypic class.
-- We use [seaborn.barplot](https://seaborn.pydata.org/generated/seaborn.barplot.html) to display a bar plot of average coeffiecient values per phenotypic class and feature.
+- We use [seaborn.barplot](https://seaborn.pydata.org/generated/seaborn.barplot.html) to display a bar plot of average coeffiecient values per phenotypic class.

 ## Step 1: Interpret Model